sarahseverson/UAAphotos-demo/pages/about.md

 ---

-{% include feature/nav-menu.html sections=" ;About the About Page" %}
+{% include feature/nav-menu.html sections=" About this collection;Techincal Credits; Data Download" %}

 ## About this collection
 This collection of archival photographs depicts life and activities at the University of Alberta and surrounding communities.
 It is a small sample of the over 200,000 photographs currently housed in the University of Alberta Archives.